The Extrinsic Primitive Torsion Problem: Characteristic representations

 \subsection{Some characteristic representations with finite image}

 We will now give some finite oriented characteristic representations.

 We define $\rho_2:F_2 \to \GL(3,\C)$ by

-\begin{prop} The image $\rho_2(F_2)$ is homomorphic to the Klein four group, $C_2 \times C_2$.
+\begin{prop} The image $\rho_2(F_2)$ is isomorphic to the Klein four group, $C_2 \times C_2$.
 The representation $\rho_2$ is oriented characteristic. \end{prop} \begin{proof} The image $\rho(F_2)$ can easily be seen to consist of four elements: $\rho_2(a)$, $\rho_2(b)$, the identity and $\rho(ab)=\text{diag}(-1,1,-1)$.
-By inspection the image is homomorphic to the Klein four group.
+By inspection the image is isomorphic to the Klein four group.
 By an elementary calculation it can be observed that the statements of Proposition \ref{prop:characteristic criterion} are satisfied when the choices of

 and $M_-=I$ are made. \end{proof}

 For odd numbers $k \geq 3$ define $\rho_k:F_2 \to \GL(k,\C)$ by

 where $\omega=e^{\frac{2 \pi i}{k}}.$ Here $\rho_k(b)$ is a permutation matrix of order $k$.